Childhood acute myeloid leukaemia (AML)

 Symptoms can be hard to spot as they’re similar to the symptoms of other more common illnesses.
 They can include:

-- anaemia (a lack of red blood cells), which can cause constant tiredness, breathlessness, dizziness, pale skin
+- anaemia (a lack of red blood cells), which can cause constant tiredness, breathlessness, dizziness, paleness

 - unexplained bruising and/or unusual bleeding